jasonrhodes/jasonrhodes.github.io/_posts/2013-04-20-calm-down-javascript.md

 {% gist 5407519 %}

-If you want to find slightly more robust versions of these functions, check out [Underscore.js](http://underscorejs.org) or [Ben Alman's jQuery throttle/debounce](http://benalman.com/projects/jquery-throttle-debounce-plugin/), which is *not* jQuery-dependent despite its name.
+If you want to find slightly more robust versions of these functions, check out [Underscore.js](http://underscorejs.org) or [Ben Alman's jQuery throttle/debounce](http://benalman.com/projects/jquery-throttle-debounce-plugin/) (which is *not* jQuery-dependent, despite its name).

+Hope that helps you calm down your JavaScript.
 Happy debouncing.